 You have found the secret formula for working out your chances of winning the lottery!

 No, really!
 You have.

 You worked out there were 6 possible ways the balls could be drawn.
 And you worked out that there were 2 ways each set of results could be drawn - because it didn't matter what order the balls were in for you to win.
-The only thing you didn't do was to divide the 6 possible results by the 2 ways of drawing them, to get your actual 1 in 3 chance of winning the lottery.
+The only thing you didn't do was to divide the 6 possible results by the 2 ways of drawing them.
+Whcih gives the actual 1 in 3 chance of winning.

 You may now call yourself a student of lottery statistics and probability.